Welcome to Class 1’s page

 Understanding of the world

-This term we will be thinking about how special events are celebrated in different cultures and the traditions that are observed.
-We will be looking at Easter and how this is celebrated.
-Our main theme for the term will be “Respect” and how we look after our world including the responsibility we hold in preserving it for the future.
+This term we will be thinking about ourselves and our families.
+We will also look at how special events are celebrated in different cultures and the traditions that are observed.
+During our forest school sessions we will look at the natural world and observe similarities and differences, as well as changes over time.
 We will also be continuing to use various forms of technology around the classroom, including the ipads and interactive whiteboard, laptops and programmable toys.

 Expressive Arts and Design